Mentallo and the Fixer: Biography

 The Dassing brothers first began experimenting with music by the means of more traditional rock music instruments, such as guitar and drums.
 However, by the time the two formed their first band Benestrophe with vocalist Richard Mendez, the instruments of choice became synthesizers and samplers.
 Most of the two tapes worth of material they recorded subsequently became available as the releases Sensory Deprivation and Auric Fires on Ras Dva Records.

 Benestrophe dissolved due to competing obligations, with Mendez pursuing school and Dwayne Dassing moving to Austin, TX, for job prospects, leaving Gary Dassing in San Antonio to record tracks on his own.
 Gary produced demo tapes for friends in San Antonio, one of which passed through a DJ in California who subsequently passed it on to a fanzine named Technology Works.
 The zine published a review of the demo along with Gary's address, initiating a stream of requests for music that pushed Gary into formalizing a new project.
 The two brothers reunited in Austin and began work as Mentallo & The Fixer.
 A friend of Gary's brought the name "Mentallo & The Fixer" to his attention while still working on Benestrophe.
 After Benestrophe went dormant, the name resurfaced and, after Gary realized the names referred to two lesser-known comic book characters, the name grew on him.
+Influences on the project included the Cars, Orchestral Manoeuvres in the Dark and Gary Numan.